 Medicine take-back programs provide a secure and environmentally sound way to dispose of leftover or expired medicines and are a part of a comprehensive approach to preventing prescription drug abuse.
 Pharmaceutical stewardship policies require the pharmaceutical companies that manufacture medicines to provide convenient collection options for consumers to properly dispose of unused medicines.

 When considering the negative consequences of improper medicine disposal, and the need to develop a sustainable model for secure medicine disposal, the Board of Health approved a pharmaceutical stewardship ordinance for Snohomish County.
 Board members have examined how the Secure Medicine Return Regulations enacted by the King County Board of Health, and similar laws passed in six California counties address community needs.
-The approved ordinance can be reviewed by clicking on the link below:

 About one-third of medicines sold to consumers go unused.
 This can occur due to someone switching medications, recovering from a serious illness, passing away, deciding not to take the medication as directed, or having “as needed” medicines expire before being used.
 Storing unwanted or expired medicines in our homes contributes to the epidemic of medicine abuse and preventable poisonings in our communities.
 Improper disposal of medicines down the drain or in the household trash adds to pharmaceutical pollution in the environment, including Puget Sound.